easybotics/t3-rpi-config-script/README.md

 First navigate to the folder where you downloaded this repo then:
 `./imageBuild.sh -vcnm`

+The exact paramaters to build the image being used by T3 is `./imageBuild.sh -vcnprbi` which is enabling everything except the led matrix specific config

 script works better if **not** run as root!

 ## How to get started!